 What do “You” have to discuss with the Reads on your next visit?

+I can go with them to present a prototype and a user interface for them to test out so that they can check it out.

 What are two parts of the business that you do not have enough information on to develop a system with complete confidence that you are going to be correct?

+You don’t know that much about the payment system, in terms of how they want people paying.
+Do people pay by credit, debit, or cash?
+Should they accept PayPal or bitcoin?
+Do they accept checks?
+There’s a lot of different payment methods that people can want to use, but they won’t necessarily support all of it.

 Part 2 – Time Management

 Write a one paragraph proposal of the format that you are going to use to complete your time management assignments this semester.
 Describe the format of your to-do list and scheduling, and what tool(s) you are going to use to track the information.
 Discuss this with the teacher, and get approval of your proposal before leaving the lab.

+I was planning on using a simple to do list in excel that has what needs to get done, when it needs to get done by, and any upcoming tests or anything I know will be coming soon.
+This will be organized by class so that I can just look under the classes heading and find out what needs to get done for each class.
+With an excel sheet I can also keep all my previous weeks organized reverse chronologically further down in the file so that the upper most one is the current week and I can see if there’ anything from previous weeks that ended up not getting completed.
+I can keep everything that needs to get done all in one file.
+Or I can do it in separate spreadsheets and have one listed per week, I don’t know exactly how I’ll organize it yet.

 Part 3 – Résumé